Further reading: Is Santorini worth it?

 For a cheap and cheerful lunch the national dish of Greece, the humble Gyros is your answer.
 Lucky’s Souvlaki, Yogi’s Gyros and Nick the Grill are three of the best on the island.

-A late lunch by the sea after a swim is always a good idea and for that it’s hard to beat Lava at Agios Georgios Beach near Perissa or Savvas Popeye Taverna.
+A late lunch by the sea after a swim is always a good idea and for that it’s hard to beat Lava at Agios Georgios Beach near Perissa or Savvas Popeye Taverna, but in our opinion the best place for lunch on the entire island is Metaxi Mas – located in the centre of the island with great views to the east, the food here is authentic, affordable and some of the best you’ll find anywhere.

-For your first dinner in Santorini book a table at FlyAway Creative Restaurant or Lycabettus.
+For your first dinner in Santorini book a table at Blu in Imerovigli or Lycabettus.
 Both with incredible views and both very special.
 A great budget choice with a view is Mythos Grill in Pyrgos or Aroma Cafe in Fira.
 Vegans will be very happy at Katharos Lounge Vegan Meze Bar.

 Ammoudi Bay down under Oia is also a great spot for a meal and you can watch the small cruise boats go in and out all day.
 It’s also where you will find some of the best sunset restaurants in Santorini.
 There is a row of good seafood tavernas around the bay.
-Our pick is Dimitri’s, right at the end.
+Our pick is Dimitri’s, right at the end, but be warned, this is a big Instagram magnet!

 Things to do on your 3 day Santorini itinerary

-Despite Santorini’s diversity, the island is rather small so you can really see it all, even with limited time.
+Despite Santorini’s diversity, the island is rather small so you can really see a lot, even with limited time.

 Here are my top recommendations on things to do with 3 days on Santorini below, either experienced personally by me or by people we love and trust.
 If you have longer or this isn’t your first visit there are even more things to do on Santorini than you think!